-a.
-In the table, select the check box for each linked user account you want to delete.
+- a.
+In the table, select the check box for each linked user account you want to delete.The available actions appear at the top of the table. - b.
+At the top of the table, click Delete.

-- 5. (Optional) If you want to migrate the user's objects, click the toggle to migrate the user's objects to another user.
+5. (Optional) If you want to migrate the user's objects, click the toggle to migrate the user's objects to another user.
 Tenable Security Center supports migrating:

 - Active scans, agent scans, and scan results

 - Custom assets, credentials, audit files, and scan policies

 - Freeze windows

 - Oueries

 - Tickets and alerts

 - ARCs

+- Dashboards

-- Dashboards - Reports, report images, report attributes, and report results
+- Reports, report images, report attributes, and report results